Wetlands Trail Yanchep (Yandjip) National Park

 Once you pass the intersection for the Ghost House Trail the trail has been recently reconstructed after the 2019 bushfire that devastated this area.
 The path from here to the boardwalk is wider, flat and well maintained.
 The undergrowth has regrown and there are only a few places where you can glimpse Loch McNess through the paperbark trees and reeds.

 Yanchep National Park is a fabulous park offering several short walking trails up to 4.5km as well as some longer trails such as the Ghost House Trail which is 12.5 kms.
 There are also extended trails available which take days to complete.
 There are plenty of picnic facilities including barbecues and toilet facilities.
 There are some interesting buildings to visit such as the McNess House Visitor Centre, The Yanchep Inn, Gloucester Lodge Museum and Chocolate Drops Tearooms, where you can buy delicious homemade chocolates!
-There are a couple of ovals - Henry White Oval is available for camping and Bull Banksia Oval has football posts so you can have a kick around but mind out for the kangaroos.
+There are a couple of ovals - Henry White Oval is available for camping and Bull Banksia Oval is home to Treetops Adventures.
 There are lots of limestone caves in the park so it is important to stay on the trails.
 Crystal Cave and some of the other caves are open for tours which can be booked at the Visitor Centre.
 There is also a 9 hole golf course.
 Yanchep is a favourite place to bring overseas visitors as there are always plenty of kangaroos around and the Koala Boardwalk enclosure offers great koala viewing.

 There is a $15 per car entrance fee to access Yanchep National Park or you can purchase a WA National Parks Pass or Local Parks Pass to access multiple parks .